cardano-scaling/website/monthly/2025-09-monthly.md

 tags: [monthly]
 ---

-This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since September 2025.
+This is the monthly report on the progress of the Hydra and Mithril projects **for September 2025**.
 It serves as preparation for, and a written summary of, the monthly stakeholder review meeting.
 The meeting is announced on our Discord channels and held on Google Meet.
-This month, the meeting took place on September 24, 2025, using the slides provided [here][slides], and the recording is available [here][recording].
+This month, the meeting took place on September 24, 2025, using the [presentation slides][slides]; the [recording][recording] is also available.

 ## Mithril